Thijzert123/client-plus/README.md

 # Client+
 Minecraft modpack focused on improving vanilla Minecraft on the client-side.
 Enjoy a better Minecraft anywhere, in singleplayer or multiplayer!

+This modpack provides the best performance mods, allowing you to enjoy Minecraft without worrying about your FPS.
+These mods include Sodium, Immediately Fast, Lithium and Ferrite Core.

+Not only that, mods that improve gameplay are also included, specifically on the client-side.
+For example: Mouse Tweaks and Client Sort both allow you to organize and streamline the inventory, without interrupting vanilla gameplay.
+But the best part is that they are completely client-side!

 ## Mod information
 This is all the content in the modpack, including mods, resource packs and shaders:
 - 3D Skin Layers (skinlayers3d-fabric-1.6.7-mc1.21.jar)